It's the 18th that Oakmont pins in the same place it was when I played there.

 Leftist lawmakers?

-Actually identify Well, I guess they're proud of them.
+Well, I guess they're proud of them.

 But that's not the story.

-Mexico City's leftist lawmakers plan to legalize prostitution, The latest step toward making the sprawling capital the most liberal in Latin America, following laws allowing abortion and same-sex unions.
+Mexico City's leftist lawmakers plan to legalize prostitution, the latest step toward making the sprawling capital the most liberal in Latin America, following laws allowing abortion and same-sex unions.

 I don't think this is why Mexicans are trying to get in here.

-They've been coming before this happened, but well, yeah, this this is a uh it's an excellent point you make, uh, Mr. Snerdley.
+Well, yeah, this is a excellent point you make, Mr. Snurderly.

-Uh just waiting to sign up with a GOP.
+Big conservatives coming into our country, just waiting to sign up with a GOP.

-Can't wait to go out there and start reading about Ronald Reagan.
+Can't wait to go out there and start reading about Ronald Reagan, finding out about Rush Limbaugh, so forth.

-All right, Matt in uh Rock Island, Illinois.
+All right, Matt in Rock Island, Illinois.

 Glad you called, sir.